 That’s where the beer comparisons stop because largely non-carbonated sake has an alcohol content—and elegance—closer to that of wine.
 Yet, you can’t treat sake as you would sauvignon blanc.
 “Most have no tannins, and they’re low in acidity, so classic food pairings don’t work,” says Samuels.
 “It’s more about harmony: matching textures and layers of umami.”

 How do you choose among sakes?
-“Price point is an easy start,” says Sake Samurai Chizuko Niikawa, founder of the spirits consultancy Sake Discoveries.
+“Price point is an easy start,” says sake sommelier Chizuko Niikawa, founder of the spirits consultancy Sake Discoveries.
 “In general, expensive sake is made with rice that’s been polished down 50 percent or more.”
-With the bran, proteins and fat removed, the sake comes out “cleaner, lighter-bodied and fragrant.”
+With the bran, proteins and fat removed, the sake comes out “lighter-bodied and fragrant.”
 But if you’re looking for a bolder, earthier flavor, you might try a sake made from rice that’s been more gently milled.
 The following is a list of the best sake to drink right now, according to these experts.

 Best Overall: Hakkaisan Tokubetsu Junmai